dusk-network/piecrust/docs/smart-contracts-tutorial.md

 }
 ```

-Method `feed_num` in the above example uses the host call named `feed` in order to pass subsequent values of a collection (in this case simple
-integers) to a communication channel.
-Caller of this method has a mechanism which allows it to pass a mpsc channel and consume values produced
+Method `feed_num` in the above example uses the host call named `feed` in order to pass subsequent values of a collection (in this case simple integers) to a `mpsc` communication channel.
+Caller of this method has a mechanism which allows it to pass an `mpsc` channel and can consume values as they arrive from the contract.
-by the contract.

-##Host Functions
+## Host Functions
-Contracts are "almost" regular Rust programs convertible to Web Assembly, which means, they do not use standard library, and do not use
-input/output functions.
-Contracts also run in a so called "hosted" environment, which means that they have some host services available
+Contracts are "almost" regular Rust programs convertible to Web Assembly, which means that they follow the usual non-VM requirements like not using the standard library and not using input/output functions.
+Contracts also run in a so called "hosted" environment, which means that they have some host services available to them.
-to them.
 Among those services there is a set of host functions they are allowed to call.
-Host functions are always available to contratcs,
-and so far we have encountered a few of them, like the following:
+Host functions are always available to contracts.
+So far we have encountered a few of them, like the following:
 - wrap_call()
 - emit()
 - feed()

-There are more host functions available and several of them will be described in this section.
-For the beginning, we'd like to mention the following
+There are more host functions available and some of them will be described in this section.
+For the beginning, we'd like to mention the following host functions:
-host functions:
 - owner()
 - self_id()
 - host_query()

-First two of those methods belong to a group of so-called "metadata" methods, as they provide some information about the contract itself.
-`owner()` provides contract id of contract's owner, while `self_id()` provides an id of a contract itself.
+First two of those methods belong to a group of so-called "metadata" methods, named so because they provide some information about the contract itself.
+Method `owner()` provides contract id of the contract's owner, while method `self_id()` provides id of the contract itself.
 Sample contract utilizing these two host calls might look as follows:

 ```rust
 #![no_std]